 The Plant of Renown

-Since before biblical times Marijuana has been a plant of renown and a beneficial herb, and this article tells you why.
-It covers its history from ancient times to modern times, because even though most Americans have recognized the insanity of Prohibition and the horrible harm it has caused, and even though several states and the U.S. have legalized its use, the federal government and Prohibitionists are still pushing old, worn out propaganda against it.
+Since before and during biblical times Marijuana has been a "Plant of Renown" and a beneficial herb with both medical and spiritual benefits, and this article tells you why.
+It covers its history from ancient times to modern times, and that history is important because even though most Americans have recognized the insanity of Prohibition and the horrible harm it has caused, and even though several states and the U.S. have legalized its use, the federal government and Prohibitionists are still pushing old, worn out, false propaganda against it.

-This article will show you much proof that dispels the myths and propaganda, because the benefits of Marijuana have been recognized throughout history all over the world, until 1937 when the U.S. Government ignored the historic record and scientific research, and bowed to aggressive, ignorant, self-righteous zealots who wanted to make it illegal.
+This article will show you much proof that dispels the myths and propaganda, because the benefits of Marijuana have been recognized throughout history all over the world, until 1937 when the U.S. Government ignored the historic record and scientific research, and instead bowed to aggressive, prudish, self-righteous zealots who wanted to make it illegal because it tended to enable people to be less inhibited, and less conformist.

 But, the federal government was wrong then, and it is still wrong about it, despite the fact that modern research overwhelmingly supports it's legalization and several states have made it legal.
 In fact, for the first time since 1937, more than half of Americans say that Marijuana usage should be made legal, according to a Gallup poll released in October 2013.
 Fifty-eight percent of Americans now support legalizing Marijuana, and that represents a 10-point increase from November 2012, just after Colorado and Washington voted for legalization.